csev/dj4e/assn/django-girls/django_start_project/README.md

 > **Note** When typing the command above, remember that you only type the part which starts with `django-admin`.
 The `(.ve52) ~/djangogirls$` part shown here is just an example of the prompt that will be inviting your input on your command line.
 The prompt also shows the current path.

-You only need to do `startproject` once.
-If things get really messed up, you can start over by going into your home folder under `Files` and deleting the `djangogirls` folder and then re-running the `startproject` command above.
+You only need to do create the `djangogirls` directory and run `startproject` once.
+If things get really messed up, you can start over by going into your home folder under `Files` and deleting the `djangogirls` folder and then re-running the commands above.

 `django-admin.py` is a script that will create the directories and files for you.
 You should now have a directory structure which looks like this: